MicrosoftDocs/winrt-api/windows.media.devices.core/cameraintrinsics_undistortedprojectiontransform.md

 # Windows.Media.Devices.Core.CameraIntrinsics.UndistortedProjectionTransform

 ## -description
-Gets a matrix that transforms a point to compensate for the distortion model of the camera, resulting in an undistorted point.
+Gets a matrix that transforms a 3D point to the video frame pixel coordinates without compensating for the distortion model of the camera.
+The result 2D point need further distortion compensation to actually map to the pixel in video frame.
+This is useful when app choses to use GPU to do distortion compentation instead using "CameraIntrinsics.UndistortPoints" which applies distortion compensation on CPU.

 ## -property-value
-A matrix that transforms a point to compensate for the distortion model of the camera.
+Gets a matrix that transforms a 3D point to the video frame pixel coordinates without compensating for the distortion model of the camera.

 ## -remarks